-In Miami, for the first time in more than 30 years, I knew that I had to have an authentic Cuban sandwich.
-So, when we were swimming off the back of a friend’s yacht, off of Key Biscayne, I asked my hosts – a saucy mix of Cubans and Jewbans – where I should go to experience this delicacy, I took it as a good sign when they all looked at each other, then yelled “Puerto Sagua” in unison.
+In Miami, for the first time in more than 30 years, I knew I had to have an authentic Cuban sandwich.
+So, when we were swimming off the back of a friend’s yacht, off of Key Biscayne, I asked my hosts–a saucy mix of Cubans and Jewbans–where I should go to experience this delicacy, I took it as a good sign when they all looked at each other, then yelled “Puerto Sagua” in unison.

-On this slightly overcast Miami afternoon, the atmosphere at Puerto Sagua was bright and busy – kind of like the Carnegie Deli, but without the communal tables, and far less Yiddish being shouted about.
-I was seated immediately, at a fantastic table, on the window, that allowed me the opportunity to gaze out at the passersby, flip-flopping their way down the avenue; while simultaneously observing my fellow diners.
+On this slightly overcast Miami afternoon, the atmosphere at Puerto Sagua was bright and busy – kind of like the Carnegie Deli, but without the communal tables and far less Yiddish being shouted about.
+I was seated immediately at a fantastic table on the window, allowing me to gaze out at the passersby, flip-flopping their way down the avenue while simultaneously observing my fellow diners.

-Deciding to get my grub on, I dove right in, ordering a Café con Leche con Hielo (Iced Cuban Espresso with Ice), both to put a little hitch in my giddy-up (in addition to making me sweat like crazy, that Floridian humidity was like atmospheric Valium), and to rehydrate.
-Now, with a little fuel in my tank, I ordered a couple of Croquetas and the Sandwich Cubano Grande.
+Deciding to get my grub on, I dove right in, ordering a Café con Leche con Hielo (Iced Cuban Espresso with Ice), both to put a little hitch in my giddy-up (in addition to making me sweat like crazy, that Floridian humidity was like atmospheric Valium) and to rehydrate.
+Now, with some fuel in my tank, I ordered a couple of Croquetas and the Sandwich Cubano Grande.

-The Croquetas were flavorful, fried bits of breadcrumb-covered goodness (each roughly the size of a mozzarella stick), that managed not to be at all greasy.
+The Croquetas were flavorful, fried bits of breadcrumb-covered goodness (each roughly the size of a mozzarella stick) that managed not to be greasy.
 Not sure how they managed that, but bravo!

 The headline, though, was definitely that large Cuban sandwich.
-First of all, the bread is something akin to a Cuban baguette but is fluffier and sweeter than its French cousin.
-The insides of the sandwich are of layers of ham, Swiss cheese, roast pork, pickles, and mustard.
-Once assembled, the sandwich is sliced on the bias, to create two triangle-shaped halves.
+First, the bread is similar to a Cuban baguette but is fluffier and sweeter than its French cousin.
+The insides of the sandwich are layers of ham, Swiss cheese, roast pork, pickles, and mustard.
+Once assembled, the sandwich is sliced on the bias to create two triangle-shaped halves.

 According to the cook, the preparation is as follows: You slice the baguette in half, lengthwise.
-Spread a tablespoon of butter on one half of the bread, and spread the mustard on the other.
+Spread a tablespoon of butter on half of the bread, and spread the mustard.
 Layer the ham, roast pork, Swiss cheese, and pickles on the bottom half; and place the top of the baguette, on top.

 I know it’s a bit sacrilegious, but I ordered a side of mayo and spread a light layer on the inside of the baguette, where it mixed nicely with the melted butter.

-After my delicious lunch, I asked Felix Ribero (who’s owned Puerto Sagua, since purchasing it in 1965) what the best thing is about owning a restaurant that’s been around for more than fifty years.
+After my delicious lunch, I asked Felix Ribero (who’s owned Puerto Sagua since purchasing it in 1965) what the best thing is about owning a restaurant that’s been around for over fifty years.
 Without missing a beat, he looked at me with twinkling eyes and said, “That we’re still here, after fifty years.”

 You can’t argue with that!